captainzero93/security_harden_linux/README.md

 ## Your fresh Linux install isn't secure.

 Ubuntu, Fedora, Mint, Kubuntu - they all ship with security settings that prioritize "making things work" over "keeping you safe."
-This isn't a bug, it's by design.
+This is intentional.
 Distributions assume you'll configure security later.

 **But most people never do.**